 Once you earn your M.P.A., you can forge your own career path in federal, state, and local government; non-profits and non-governmental organizations; international organizations; healthcare; and even the private sector.
 As a manager, administrator, or high-level employee, you will implement policy, influence the direction of an organization, manage employees, react to the complexities of government, configure budgets, and advocate for public services.

 Outlook for Working with an M.P.A.
 Domestically

 Tough economic times call for increased efficiency and better organization in all types of institutions, especially in public sector and government jobs.
-According to the Bureau of Labor Statistics' Career Guide to Industries, state and local government in particular are projected to increase by 8% in the next 10 years and job prospects look favorable for managers because of foreseen increases in the retiring workforce.

 Non-profits and charity organizations will likewise see more need for the professional, analytical, and qualitative skills of an M.P.A. holder.
 Less funding and a constricted environment call for individuals who understand how to steer an organization through uncertain times.
 Since non-profits usually strive to address particular needs and issues, communicating the cause to the public in order to receive financial support will be an important component to your vast role.

 While international application of public administration can take many forms, M.P.A. jobs overseas generally strive to develop free market economies, create better global security, and strengthen political bonds.
 As you can imagine, the challenges associated with public administration abroad are limitless, since there are so many complexities that occur on the macro scale.